• Home

 A healthy diet

-Eating a healthy diet combined with daily exercise and stretches is the next key to prevent bone loss.
+Eating a healthy diet combined with daily exercise and stretches is the next key to preventing bone loss.
 As bones begin to deteriorate with age, a number of bone-building foods will help you maintain bone density and strength.
 The two most important ingredients for healthy bones are calcium and vitamin D. They are especially important for women who are at risk for osteoporosis.

 Calcium is the building block for strong bones, and vitamin D helps your body absorb it.
 The recommended dose of calcium for adults is 1,000 milligrams each day, and you need 600 IU of Vitamin D. Women over 50 may want to increase those doses to 1,200 mg of calcium and 800 IU of vitamin D per day.